Questions to ask your app development company:

 The stages of managing an app development project:

-When working on an app development project, you’ll go through a series of stages no matter who you’re working with or what you’re working on:
+While working on any mobile app development project, you’ll go through a series of stages no matter who you’re working with or what you’re working on:

 - Research and briefing